MarcMeszaros/nectar-frontend-challenge/README.md

 - Use a build system to compile/transform code (webpack, grunt, gulp, etc.)
 - Responsive/mobile layout
 - Try and match the styles in the reference screenshot.

+## Submission:
+- Create your own Github/Bitbucket/Gitlab/etc. solution repo and send us the link
+- Archive your solution in a .zip and email it back to us

 ### Screenshot
 A sample implementation screenshot for inspiration.